vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

     <img alt="A sample Tag Value field for a value of AWS team tags equaling data, data-prod, and Data.
 Another value for a GCP team Label equaling data" width="80%" src="/img/virtual-tag-consolidate-value.png" />
 </div>

-Within Cost Reports, you can easily filter by this tag in Cost Reports to see all costs related to the `data` team.
-This saves you the work of having to always filter for all permutations of this tag.
-Now, you can filter by just one filter criterion.
+Within Cost Reports, you can easily filter by this tag to see all costs related to the `data` team.
+This saves you the work of needing to always filter for all permutations of this tag.
+Now, you need to filter by only one tag.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="A Cost Report with a filter for AWS and GCP team tag of data" width="80%" src="/img/virtual-tag-consolidate-report.png" />